Everything You Need to Know About Finding and Contacting Micro-Influencers

 By asking for their help, you show that you recognize their expertise.
 You also make them more invested in your success.

-2. Send them free samples to hype on your behalf.
+2. Send them free samples of your product or free trial of your service

 Product reviews and sponsored posts are the bread and butter of influencer marketing.